-- 29. The Defence rightly asserts that the ability of the judges of the Special Court for Sierra Leone to amend the Rules is governed under Article 14, in instances where "the applicable Rules do not, or do not adequately, provide for a specific situation".
-Thus, the question is whether Rule 72 did not adequately provide for a procedure governing interlocutory appeals on preliminary motions relating to jurisdiction. - 30.
+- 31. The Defence rightly asserts that the ability of the judges of the Special Court for Sierra Leone to amend the Rules is governed under Article 14, in instances where "the applicable Rules do not, or do not adequately, provide for a specific situation".
+Thus, the question is whether Rule 72 did not adequately provide for a procedure governing interlocutory appeals on preliminary motions relating to jurisdiction. - 32.
 As outlined above, the Prosecution submits that the amendments to Rule 72 were in fact made to address a situation that was not "adequately provided for" by the Statute, and thus were made in accordance with Article 14 of the Statute.
-As stated earlier, the first amended Rules expanded the grounds to challenge jurisdiction on an interlocutory motion while at the same time abolished the right of appeal of such interlocutory decisions as created by the original Rules.
-The Prosecution submits that the amendment can be said to have been made to achieve a balance between judicial efficiency and fairness to the accused considering the limited timeframe of the Special Court and the importance of proceeding to a final determination of preliminary motions relating to serious issues of jurisdiction.
+As stated earlier, the first amended Rules expanded the grounds to challenge jurisdiction on an interlocutory motion while at the same time abolished the right of appeal of such interlocutory decisions as created by the original

-13 Prosecution v Tadić, supra note 10, paragraph.19
+13 Prosecution v Tadić, supra note 10, paragraph 18.